xloem/Cashmunity/README.md

 # Notes

-- All message fields return back raw hex data so it can be decoded in any format you want (Example: hex to ascii/utf-8)
+- All message fields return back raw hex data so it can be decoded in any format you want (Example: hex to ascii/utf8)
-- As of May 7th 2018 it takes only 5 minutes to fully sync all messages to a sqlite database using a local Bitcoin node.
+- As of May 9th 2018 (block # 529529) it takes about 7 minutes to fully sync all messages to a sqlite database using a local Bitcoin node.

 ### Tip jar